 Facebook originally unveiled its fake news-oriented updates in December, following a mounting backlash that blamed the spread of misleading and hyper-partisan content on its site for “swaying” the U.S. election.
 The company’s new tools rely on its algorithms, user reporting, and third-party fact-checking organizations that are signatories of Poynter’s International Fact-Checking Code of Principles.

 The social network reported that it “worked closely with German officials on a number of initiatives to fight disinformation and make Facebook a safer and more secure environment for genuine civic engagement” throughout the German election.
 For example, in the months leading up to the election, the social network said that it removed “tens of thousands of fake accounts in Germany.”
 Moreover, the platform tested Related Articles in order to combat fake news while promoting a “healthy civic discourse.”
-Facebook also allowed political parties to spell out their platforms and housed all this information in a dedicated tab.

 Although these efforts may be commendable, a number of fact checkers have now told the Guardian that Facebook’s unwillingness to disclose quantitative data relevant to the effectiveness of its campaign has presented not only a challenge, but a problem.
 As Alexios Mantzarlis, director of the International Fact-Checking Network at Poynter noted, “We’re sort of in the dark.
 We don’t know what is actually happening.”
 He further added that “the level of information that is being handed out is entirely insufficient … This is potentially the largest real-life experiment in countering misinformation in history.
 We could have been having an enormous amount of information and data.”